MetaFam/TheGame/docs/enter-metagame/Chainlog.md

 - 217 contributors to our gitcoin grant
 - 376 people receiving our newsletters
 - 751 people on our discord
-- 1062 people following us on twitter
+- 1062 people following us on Twitter
 - $20k+ raised in grants
 - $50k+ worth of Seeds minted
 - Over 9000 funs had

 I know you’re used to seeing bigger numbers from all of these shiny new defi platforms, but it’s a bit harder to attract the people & capital when you’re not offering the prospects of getting rich quick 😅
-Consider also that MetaGame was started by a one man team, an ex-plumber-dude with no entrepreneurial experience - and it all makes more sense, doesn’t it?
-This dumbass had to spend majority of his time convincing others that building MetaGame is worth their time.
+Consider also that MetaGame was started by a one-man team, an ex-plumber-dude with no entrepreneurial experience - and it all makes more sense, doesn’t it?
+This dumbass had to spend the majority of his time convincing others that building MetaGame is worth their time.
 To be fair, talented & competent did join MetaGame, but the problem is that all of them have been working on it as a side thing.
 Unable to pay their bills, MetaGame can’t compete with their main focus of attention.